harrybindra/OTP-Display/README.md

 # OTP-Display

-Otp display is to show otps on screen so it can be easy to put i
+Otp display is to show otps on screen.